gehang2005/Game-Programming/Escape Classroom/README.md

-# Escape Classroom — What Did I Miss?
+# Escape Classroom

-**What Did I Miss?** is an observation-based puzzle game inspired by *The Exit 8* and similar "endless classroom" experiences.
+**Escape Classroom** is an observation-based puzzle game inspired by *The Exit 8* and similar "endless classroom" experiences.
 Walk through a repeating classroom and corridor, spot anything out of place, and leave through the correct door.
 Clear 5 classes in a row to win.

 ---